mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 const pageSize = useGridSelector(apiRef, gridPageSizeSelector);
 ```

-> ⚠️ This hook can only be used inside the context of the grid.
+> ⚠️ This hook can only be used inside the context of the grid, such as custom components.
 Otherwise, you will have an error saying that the state is not initialized during the first render.

-{{"demo": "pages/components/data-grid/state/UseGridSelector.js", "bg": "inline", "hideToolbar": true}}
+{{"demo": "pages/components/data-grid/state/UseGridSelector.js", "bg": "inline"}}

 ### Catalog of selectors